-For each region we give stellar counts within the above limits of magnitude/color (or magnitude/ $T{\rm eff}$ ), including all stars detected in at least three bands (F336W, F439W, and F555W), in the first row, and including only stars with errors <0.15/0.1/0.1 mag in these three filters, respectively (second row for each region in Table 3).
-The comparison between the numbers in the first and second rows, in the last four columns, shows that the "loss" of BOV stars due to the more stringent error cuts is less than $\sim 10\%$ in most fields (except for OB51: $\sim 25\%$ , and OB59: 18%) and is zero or negligible in OB157, OB184, OB69, and OB78, i.e., in the fields with the lowest extinction and/or more populated young isochrones.
-In the "clean" sample, with stringent error cuts, the decrease in <B1V star counts is still less than 30% for 17 out of 22 regions, the reduction of <B2V counts is less than 60% for half of the regions, and <B3V counts decrease by a factor of $\lesssim$ 2.
-For the outermost
+For each region we give stellar counts within the above limits of magnitude/color (or magnitude/ $T{\rm eff}$), including all stars detected in at least three bands (F336W, F439W, F555W), in the first row, and including only stars with errors <0.15/0.1/0.1 mag in these three filters respectively (second row for each region, in Table 3).
+The comparison between the numbers in the first and second row, in the last four columns, shows that the "loss" of B0V stars due to the more stringent error cuts is less than $\sim 10\%$ in most fields (except for OB51: $\sim 25\%$, and OB59: 18%) and is zero or negligible in OB157, OB184, OB69, OB78, i.e. in the fields with the lowest extinction and/or more populated young isochrones.
+In the "clean" sample, with stringent error cuts, the decrease in $\langle B1V \rangle$ star counts is still less than 30% for 17 out of 22 regions, the reduction of $\langle B2V \rangle$ counts is less than 60% for half of the regions, and $\langle B3V \rangle$ counts decrease by a factor of ≤ 2 .
+For the outermost region OB184, which has the least extinction, the sample is basically complete down to B2V, even with the stringent error cuts.
+However, such "losses" of stellar counts (decrease of the number) in the selection locus, when error cuts are applied, are not necessarily a real loss of stars of the choosen spectral types, because the selection from the sample with large photometric errors embarks many "false" positives.
+Since the IMF is skewed towards lower masses, photometric errors, although intrinsically random, have the effect of augmenting the number of counts (the more numerous low-mass stars moving above the magnitude cut when the photometric error is subtracted).
+Therefore such "losses" in fact only represent upper limits to the fraction of actual qualifying stars that may be missed, and part or rather most of the count reduction is due to elimination of intruders.